jnshzk/nba_beating_the_spread/README.md

 ***Principal Component Analysis***

 As a final step in the data preparation, I wanted to conduct dimensionality reduction through PCA in order to minimize multicollinearity concerns.
-Many of the features in my dataset seemed likely to be highly correalted (e.g. rebounds, defensive rebounds, offensive rebounds, rebound percentage, etc.), so dimensionnality reduction seemed to be a logical next step.
+Many of the features in my dataset seemed likely to be highly correalted (e.g. rebounds, defensive rebounds, offensive rebounds, rebound percentage, etc.), so dimensionality reduction seemed to be a logical next step.
 To begin, I plotted the explained variance as a function of the number of principal components:

 ![pca cumulative explained variance](/images/pca_cum_exp_var_plot.png?raw=true)